 We recommend that the facilitators meet in private for at least one planning meeting, a week before the first session.
 During that time, you should discuss the facilities, equipment, and the schedule to make sure that all arrangements have been or will be ready.
 You should also discuss how you will work together and play off each other’s strengths.

-Between the sessions, we recommend that the facilitators schedule a regular time to have discussions regarding the previous session and the upcoming session.
+Between the sessions, we recommend that the facilitators over-communicate about the previous session and the upcoming session.
 What went well during the last session?
 What did not go as well as it could?
 Are the extroverts dominating the introverts?
 Is everyone feeling positive about the experience to date?
 What should you be prepared for in the next session?